-Utilizing an EHR system to streamline reviewing and completing the patient's chart is a game-changer.
-Electronic charting helps guarantee that all necessary information is easily accessible and updated in real time.
+Using an EHR to streamline reviewing and completing the patient's chart is a gamechanger.
+Electronic charting helps guarantee that all necessary information is easily accessible and updated in real time and that charts are closed in a timely manner.
 It also allows doctors to review and sign from wherever they are (no more stalking them in the hallways trying to get them to sign off on a paper chart!) and can provide visual indicators of completed charts to stay organized.

-- 1 Ensure that all post-surgery documentation, including surgical notes, postoperative instructions, and billing information, is completed and included in the patient's chart immediately after the surgery.
-Don't forget to link operative reports and lab results. - 2 Review the patient's chart using a standardized checklist to make sure all necessary documentation and information is complete and accurate. - 3 Address any discrepancies or missing information identified during the review process.
-This may involve contacting the surgical team or other relevant staff members to obtain the necessary information. - 4 Conduct a final review of the patient's chart to ensure that all necessary documentation is complete and accurate before officially closing the chart. - Officially close the patient's chart in the EHR system and maintain a record of all patient charts for future reference and compliance with regulatory requirements.
+Ensure that all post-surgery documentation, including surgical notes, postoperative instructions, and billing information, is completed and included in the patient's chart immediately after the surgery.
+Don't forget to link operative reports and lab results.

+O2 Review the patient's chart using a standardized checklist to make sure all necessary documentation and information is complete and accurate.

+Address any discrepancies or missing information identified during the review process.
+This may involve contacting the surgical team or other relevant staff members to obtain the necessary information.

+O4 Conduct a final review of the patient's chart to ensure that all necessary documentation is complete and accurate before officially closing the chart.

+Officially close the patient's chart in the EHR system and maintain a record of all patient charts for future reference and compliance with regulatory requirements.

-Post-DOS chart completion rates
+01 Post-DOS chart completion rates